darshilbhatt-work/Keyword-Research-Project-E-Commerce-Fashion-Brand/README.md

 ## 📌 Overview
 A **mock keyword research project** to demonstrate my ability to analyze, segment, and recommend keywords for business growth.
-Case: A coffee brand expanding in **Berlin**, aiming to capture high-intent searches and increase local visibility.

 ---